-The new department of EMES will launch on July 1, 2021, and I am honored to serve as its inaugural chair.
-Marine sciences faculty Brent McKee will be associate chair.
+The new department of EMES launched on July 1, 2021, and I am honored to serve as its inaugural chair.
+Tony Rodriguez at IMS will be associate chair.
 In the coming weeks and months, we will be working on filling other leadership roles, developing departmental policies and procedures, and working collectively as a faculty to build out vibrant academic programs.
 As we do, we will update this site, so please check back frequently for news and updates.

 Finally, as we embark on this new endeavor, I wish to speak for all members of the EMES community in expressing our sincere gratitude to Drew Coleman, Rick Luettich and Harvey Seim for their leadership at the helms of the Department of Geological Sciences, the Institute for Marine Sciences and the Department of Marine Sciences, respectively.
 Their stewardship of these units and engagement in the hard work of planning over the past year has been instrumental in enabling the process to move forward.